Wegmans: Operations

-After Wegmans updated their logo to a script font, in November 2010, Walgreens filed a trademark infringement lawsuit against Wegmans, claiming the "W" in the Wegman's logo was too similar to Walgreens.
+After Wegmans updated its logo to a script font, in November 2010, Walgreens filed a trademark infringement lawsuit against Wegmans, claiming the "W" in the Wegmans logo was too similar to that of Walgreens.
 The lawsuit was settled in April 2011, with Wegmans agreeing to discontinue use of its "W" logo by June 2012, although the supermarket retains the right to use the "Wegmans" name in script.
 According to Jo Natale, Wegmans director of media relations, "The cost of making relatively minor changes to a limited number of products was much less than the cost of litigating this case to the end."

-Wegmans offers a pick-up service called "Personal Shopping" at select locations.
+Wegmans offers a pick-up service called "personal shopping" at selected locations.
 In June 2017, Wegmans partnered with Instacart to provide home delivery service.
-In February 2020, Wegmans announced its Brooklyn store would offer grocery delivery to Manhattan residents as an expansion on their Instacart partnership.
-Delivery fees start at $3.99, and Manhattan customers are given a two to five hour delivery window.
+In February 2020, Wegmans announced that its Brooklyn store would offer grocery delivery to Manhattan residents as an expansion to its Instacart partnership.
+Delivery fees start at $3.99, and Manhattan customers are given a two- to five-hour delivery window.

-In April 2020, in response to the COVID-19 outbreak, Wegmans began limiting the number of people in their stores, provided their employees with masks, and installed plexiglass shields at all checkout areas.
+In April 2020, in response to the COVID-19 outbreak, Wegmans began limiting the number of people in its stores, provided its employees with masks, and installed plexiglass shields at all checkout areas.

+In 2024, the supermarket chain was sued in New York County Supreme Court by Japanese restaurant owner Yuji Haraguchi for stealing “trade secrets, practices, and financial information” after Wegman employees were trained at his East Village sushi restaurant Okasana.
+Wegmans allegedly broke a non-disclosure agreement and a non-compete agreement and never got back to Haraguchi after opening a sushi section, Sakanaya, in their Astor Place location.

 Wegmans brand

-Wegmans began branding some products in 1979, offering basic commodities at a lower price than national brands.
+In 1979, Wegmans began offering their own house brand of some products, offering basic commodities at a lower price than national brands.
+Products such as toilet paper, paper towels, detergent, pasta, and many other popular food products.
+These Wegmans brand products are typically those that get discounted under their rewards program.
+The "Shoppers Club" program frequently discounts Wegmans brand products to prices that are lower than their name-brand counterparts.
 The Wegmans brand has gradually expanded.
 In 1992, it began another line of products, "Food You Feel Good About", which contain no artificial colors, flavors, or preservatives.
 The next sub-brand to be launched was Italian Classics in 1995, which introduced pastas, canned tomatoes, and olive oils imported from Italy.
 In 2002, Wegmans launched a line of organic products, which are labeled with a green leaf.